cosmogod18/rabbit/README.md

     apt-get install sshpass ansible git -y

-### Before playing playbook please add this host's fingerprint to your known_hosts file to manage this host, you can do this with connecting to rabbitmq host only one time needed.
+### Before playing ansible playbook please add this host's fingerprint to your known_hosts file to manage this host, you can do this with ssh connection to rabbitmq host, only one time needed.
 ### In ansible host you will get promt something like that:

 ssh root@192.168.160.41

 The authenticity of host '192.168.160.41 (192.168.160.41)' can't be established.
 ECDSA key fingerprint is SHA256:lFPSWCcyHmyuKHYVKFzscAkIso8amGSSnQiBKl4mfo0.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 Warning: Permanently added '192.168.160.41' (ECDSA) to the list of known hosts.

 ### Download repo: